 The Center for College Planning (CCP) provides NH students and families with valuable information about the college planning process - from savings options and college admissions requirements, to applying for financial aid and scholarships.
 CCP offers college planning materials and coordinates speakers for K-12 schools and community organizations free of charge.
 CCP provides workshops on college planning topics in our Concord, New Hampshire office.
 NH students and parents are able to make free appointments to meet with expert college counselors for assistance filing the Free Application for Federal Student Aid (FAFSA).
 The CCP also facilitates professional development on various college planning topics for school counselors and provides K – 12 schools with free college planning materials and curriculum.

 New Hampshire Higher Education Loan Corporation (NHHELCO) was designated by the State of New Hampshire in June of 1993 to be a lender and holder exclusively for student loans.
 NHHELCO grew out of recognition that demand for student loans and declining number of active lenders created a need for a loan corporation dedicated exclusively to funding student loans.
 In 2013, NHHELCO launched the EDvestinU® private student loans, committed to providing responsible financing options for undergraduate and graduate students nationwide.
 In 2014, EDvestinU’s private loan consolidation program was created to provide a nonprofit option for students seeking support in repaying their federal and private loans more affordably and with greater ease.
-The EDvestinU Scholarship Giveaway awards two (2) $1,500 scholarships to current high school seniors or college students attending a Title IV eligible school.
+The EDvestinU Scholarship Giveaway awards three (3) $1,500 scholarships to current high school seniors or college students attending a Title IV eligible school.